JordanRad/s3-proxy/README.md

 # Microservices Proxy
+Proxy to my microservices project

+## Spring Zuul Proxy
-Zuul proxy acts an entry point to my microservices web application where all the requests are filtered and send to one of the following microservices
+Zuul acts as an entry point to my microservices web application where all the requests are filtered and send to one of the following microservices

 ## Case
 Microservices E-commerce project consists of several microservices.
 Together they build an e-commerce distributed software system which includes: